-A composting grinder takes a lot of time and work out of creating your own compost from table scraps.
+A composting grinder takes a lot of time and work out of creating your own compost from table scraps, food scraps and other food waste.
 They can be small enough to sit on your counter or large enough to sit in the yard.

 - 1. Exaco Trading MR ECO Mini Compost Bin

 - 4. NEW OXO Good Grips Compost Bin

 - 5. Miracle-Gro Small Composter